sid410/TrafficEZ/README.md

     - [x] Calibrate Watcher Gui
     - [ ] Calibrate Watcher Headless

+- [x] (Optional) FPSHelper: A helper class for easily display fps in either terminal or directly overlaid in frame.
+There are also methods for sampling the duration of how much time it takes to execute between lines of code.

 - [ ] (Optional) HullDetectionOptimizer: To automize the manually set HullParametersBlender.

 - [ ] Setup CMake